Comparing My Approach to Spinoza's

 Nondualism: Impersonal vs. Personal Within the Infinite

-Your approach: The Creator is an infinite consciousness whose particles (eternal souls) carry intention, awareness, and the ability to witness reality from multiple dimensions.
+Your approach: The Creator is an infinite consciousness whose singular particles (eternal souls) carry intention, awareness, and the ability to witness reality from multiple dimensions.
 Gaia herself has intention, vision, and evolutionary purpose.
+Your framework includes: intentionality, multidimensional intelligence, cycles of consciousness, bioengineered evolution, off-world influences, and soul-level purpose.
+Spinoza’s work does not.

 In Summary